agentmodels/agentmodels.org/chapters/5c-myopic.md

 ---
 layout: chapter
-title: Bounded Agents: Myopia for rewards and updates
+title: Bounded Agents- Myopia for rewards and updates
-description: Fast heuristic POMDP algorithms that assume a short time horizon.
+description: Heuristic POMDP algorithms that assume a short time horizon.

 ---